-By using your arm to write, you maintain your fountain pen's posture.
+By using your arm to write, you also maintain your fountain pen's posture.
 You don't rotate the fountain pen as much between your fingers.
 This ensures your fountain pen nib remains securely in the sweet spot.

 If you've been using ballpoint pens until now, it's probable that you use quite a bit of pressure when you write.
-This is because the ink in your ballpoint pen is thicker in comparison to fountain pen ink.
+This is because the ink in your ballpoint pen is thicker in comparison to using fountain pen ink.
 You need more force to displace the ink onto your paper.